22 October 2019 | A page from my diary

 I had no cash.
-Normally not a concern as I use the watch to pay for just about everything.
+Normally not a concern as I use my Apple watch to pay for just about everything.
 But I would need a beer or three in the Dewdrop and I would need to pay Sarah for my Budapest Cafe Orchestra ticket: neither takes watch!
 I was due to meet Scotty and Sarah in fifteen minutes; did I have time to get to the Tesco Metro ATM and back to the Dewdrop for 6pm?
 Answer not needed: I had to have cash.
 It was better to be a bit late than cashless.

 Ordered a Doom Bar with a minute or two to spare.
 Ben was at the bar (did I have the right night?
 Ben is Monday and Thursday.
 No, this was definitely Tuesday; everything’s alright with the world).
 Arrived in Kingskerswell in time for a pint at the Lord Nelson then off down to the church.
 Second oddity of the night: first I needed cash (unusual) and now off to church for the second time in a month (weird).

 This church makes a great venue with good acoustics, twinkly lights everywhere and a great atmosphere; surprisingly homely given all the stone and wood and slightly down at heel look of the church, aided by frilly Miss Marple floorstanding lamps and glittery new-age fabric backdrops.